Inaudible Cities (2019-)

 What stories about the city can be revealed when our attention shifts from the central to peripheral, visual to sonic, from the extra- to infra-ordinary?

 Inspired by Italo Calvino's Invisible Cities, Inaudible Cities is an exploration of the suburbs of Stockholm resulting in a series of short stories describing diverse facets of the city life from the perspective of its peripheries.

-The project was premiered on July 13, 2019 in Oxford at the event organized by Sound Diaries, a research project investigating sounds of everyday life hosted at Sonic Arts Research Center at Oxford Brookes University.
+The project was developed within the framework of Sound Diaries, a research project investigating sounds of everyday life hosted at Sonic Arts Research Center at Oxford Brookes University.